-During the 2017 IOTC swordfish assessment, the evaluation of alternative scenarios specifically focused on identifying and improving poor fits to CPUE series that may arise from fitting of multiple standardized CPUE time series with conflicting trends to the available catch time series Fig. 1.
+During the 2017 IOTC stock assessments of blue shark and swordfish, the evaluation of alternative scenarios specifically focused on identifying and improving poor fits to CPUE series that may arise from fitting of multiple standardized CPUE time series with conflicting trends to the available catch time series (Figs 1).
+For Indian Ocean blue shark, three alternative catch time series estimations were made available prior to the assessment: (1) Nominal, (2) GAM and (3) EUROPA.
+However, for the purpose of this report, we only present assessment runs based on the GAM catch series, which represents substantially raised catch estimates compared to the Nominal data, starting in 1950 (Fig 1a).